-Deloitte is proud to contribute to the training and development of next generation cyber specialists by co-sponsoring the fourth edition of the European Cyber 9/12 Student Challenge, hosted by the Geneva Centre for Security Policy (GCSP) and the Atlantic Council, and three all-female student teams, each of which consists of students from the ETH Zurich, and the HSG University of St. Gallen.
+Deloitte is proud to contribute to the training and development of next generation cyber specialists by co-sponsoring the fifth edition of the European Cyber 9/12 Student Challenge, hosted by the Geneva Centre for Security Policy (GCSP) and the Atlantic Council, and three all-female student teams, each of which consists of students from the ETH Zurich, and the HSG University of St. Gallen.

 Crisis situation scenario

-It’s 10 April 2020, and in response to cyber attacks at several major European airports, the Office of the High Representative of the Union for Foreign Affair and Security Policy has established an international task force to determine the best course of action to prevent a widespread crisis.
+It’s 25 April 2021, and in response to a major cyber incident affecting critical infrastructure and services in Europe, the Office of the High Representative of the Union for Foreign Affair and Security Policy has established an international task force to determine the best course of action to prevent a widespread crisis.
 You are part of this task force and are requested to analyse the intelligence reports from the point of view of cybersecurity, law, foreign policy and security theory, and to present two to four policy response alternatives before recommending what you consider to be the best course of action.
 Your written and oral briefs will be considered by the Union for Foreign Affairs and Security Policy at 8 o’clock tomorrow morning.

 A scriptwriter’s idea for Mission Impossible 7?
-Not quite, although the task faced by the competitors at this year’s Cyber 9/12 Student Challenge organised by the Geneva Centre for Security Policy and the Atlantic Council was no less complex.
-Twenty teams of students from universities in Europe and the U.S. had a two-day opportunity of experiencing what it means to deal first-hand with a mounting international cyber crisis.
+Not quite, although the task faced by the competitors at this year’s Cyber 9/12 Student Challenge is no less complex.
+Twenty two teams of students from universities in Europe and the U.S. have a two-day opportunity of experiencing what it means to deal first-hand with a mounting international cyber crisis.

 Aside from making new friends, the importance of teamwork, transparent communication and staying calm under stress when addressing major problems, were confirmed as key learnings from the challenge by all participants.
-As one reassuringly put it: “Even though we can’t predict every crisis in advance, we know we can respond effectively.״
+As one reassuringly put it: “Even though we can’t predict every crisis in advance, we know we can respond effectively."

 What is your organisation's cyber security maturity level?